 Personal logos are unique identifying marks that can be used across multiple platforms.
 Having one is part of the branding process.
 The personal logos can be shown on endorsed products or own products.
 It can also be used for the player’s foundation.
 The big four in men’s tennis all have a personal logo.
 Oftentimes the athlete’s initials form the basis of their logo.
 That is the case for three out of four of the tennis players discussed in this article.
 Incorporating numbers or other elements that have significant meaning is also popular.

 Federer’s logo consists of his initials, at least some parts of it.
 The logo is very classy and clean.
 It is not distinctive and specific to tennis, and does not seem to have any further underlying message.
 Federer started using the logo in 2008.
 It is also coupled to the Roger Federer Foundation.
 In stadiums you often see caps or t-shirts with Federer’s personal logo on it.

 After Federer’s switch to Uniqlo in 2018 (at Wimbledon) the status of his logo was a bit unclear.
-For now it seems that the RF logo is owned by Nike, but it is expected to return to Federer in the near future.
+At first the RF logo was owned by Nike, but it has since returned to Federer.

 Rafael Nadal Logo

 Nadal’s logo does not contain any initials or any meaningful references to his name.
 However, it is a direct reference to a nickname: ‘raging bull’.
 His logo is most prominent on his shoes and training clothing.
 The logo is creative but it might be difficult for people to know who it belongs to.

 Djokovic revealed his personal logo in 2012 through a YouTube video on his personal YouTube channel (see below).
 The video explains the construction and origin of the logo.
 Incorporating his initials, the logo refers to the Greek and Serbian alphabet in addition to flying birds.
 Although it is not tennis specific, it is a simple and classy design.